Tyler Carter: 2012–2020: Issues

-The band released their debut studio album, Issues, on February 18, 2014, on Rise Records, which was praised for its DJ-based breakdowns and mixture of metalcore and post-hardcore, charting at No. 9 on the U.S. Billboard 200.
-The same year, the band released their second EP, Diamond Dreams, on November 18.
-Their second studio album, Headspace, was released on May 20, 2016.
+The band released their debut studio album, Issues, on February 18, 2014, on Rise Records.
+The album was praised for its DJ-based breakdowns and fusion of metalcore and post-hardcore elements.
+It debuted at number 9 on the U.S. Billboard 200, selling over 22,000 copies in its first week.The same year, the band released their second EP, Diamond Dreams, on November 18.

+Their second studio album, Headspace, was released on May 20, 2016, and debuted at number 20 on the U.S. Billboard 200.

 Bohn announced his departure from the band in January 2018, making Tyler Carter the sole remaining vocalist in the band's line-up.
-The group's third studio album, Beautiful Oblivion, was released on October 4, 2019, which charted at number 181 on the US Billboard 200 and number 31 on the ARIA Digital Album Chart.
+The group's third studio album, Beautiful Oblivion, was released on October 4, 2019, charting at number 181 on the U.S. Billboard 200 and number 31 on the ARIA Digital Album Chart.
+The album also reached number 8 on Billboard's Alternative New Artist Albums chart and number 12 on the Top Rock Albums chart.
 In support of the album, they headlined the Beautiful Oblivion Tour in Europe and North America during the fall of 2019.